jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 decrypted.
 The descriptive detail for active inspection using middleboxes is provided in :ref:`E.4`.

-Figure 4-3 depicts the architectural elements involved in demonstrating visibility using a middlebox. **Note**: Although real-time and post-facto decryption is shown in the architecture drawing, only real-time decryption has been demonstrated as of this writing.
+The figure below depicts the architectural elements involved in demonstrating visibility using a middlebox. **Note**: Although real-time and post-facto decryption is shown in the architecture drawing, only real-time decryption has been demonstrated as of this writing.
 Traffic